Online visitor booking is currently disabled during the covid19 pandemic.

 Please click the menu above "Visit - Green Fees" if you wish to book a tee time.

 Fleetwood: Course Open.
 Tee booking only.
+Arrive no more than 15 minutes early.
 All players must check in before play using one of the touch screens.
 Keep trolleys off fringes of greens, repair all pitch marks and rake bunkers as best you can.
-Pro Shop - Masks to be worn and maximum THREE people in

 Fleetwood Golf Club is the only true links golf course on the Fylde Coast.
 Explore the course, view our hole flyover videos and check out our club professional's tips.